Mihai Covaliu: Career

 Covaliu underwent at CS Tractorul intensive training at the hand of several coaches and technicians, amongst which Mihai Ticușan, Gabriel Duția, Alexandru Chiculiță, Mihai Orița, Nicolae Dinu and Emilian Nuță.
 In 2000 at the 2000 Summer Olympics he created a surprise by reaching the final, beating medal prospect Damien Touya of France along the way.
 Covaliu then disposed of Mathieu Gourdain 15–12 to earn the first Romanian gold medal in sabre and become number one in FIE rankings.
 For this performance he was named Master Emeritus in sport and commander of the Order For Merit.

 At the 2004 Summer Olympics, Covaliu was eliminated 15–14 in quarter-finals by Zsolt Nemcsik of Hungary, who eventually took the silver medal.
 Covaliu ended up number seven in the event.
 At the World Championships in Leipzig the year after, he made his way comfortably to the final, which he won 15–12 against three-time Olympic champion Stanislav Pozdnyakov of Russia.
 He was noted for his "enthusiasm, physical shape, virtuoso technique, simple fencing".
 He dedicated his medal to his son Vlad, born a day before the departure for Leipzig.

 At the 2008 Summer Olympics Covaliu reached easily the quarter-finals.
 He had a tight 15–13 win against Aliaksandr Buikevich of Belarus, then met Nicolas Lopez of France.
 Despite having always beaten Lopez before, Covaliu was defeated 15–13 after leading 11–7 in the last period of the bout.
 He then met another Frenchman, Julien Pillet, and won 15–11 to earn the bronze medal.

 After Beijing Covaliu retired to become the head coach of the Romanian sabre team.
 Under his training, Romania won the silver medal in the 2009 European Championships at Plovdiv, then the gold medal at the World Championships in Antalya, Rareș Dumitrescu taking the silver in the individual event.
 For this performance, Covaliu was made a knight in the Order of Faithful Service.
 Cosmin Hănceanu and Romania earned the silver at the 2010 World Fencing Championships in Paris, and Romania finished second in the London 2012 Summer Olympics.
 Covaliu was afterwards promoted to the rank of officer of the Order of Faithful Service.

-In April 2013, Covaliu was elected president of the Romanian Fencing Federation after incumbent Ana Pascu decided to not to run again.
+In April 2013, Covaliu was elected president of the Romanian Fencing Federation after incumbent Ana Pascu decided not to run again.
 He remained the coach of the men's sabre team, who earned the silver at the 2013 World Fencing Championships in Budapest, Tiberiu Dolniceanu finishing at the third place in the individual event.
 The same year, Covaliu was inducted into the Hall of Fame of the International Fencing Federation.